gorlerohithsriram-prog/eBPF-XDP-Firewall/docs/user-guide.md

 make
 ```

-If compilation completes successfully, the firewall executable and eBPF object file will be generated.
+If compilation succeeds, the following files will be generated:

+- fw
+- firewall.bpf.o
+- firewall.skel.h

 ---